yeraytm/Advanced-Graphics-Engine/README.md

 | **Zoom** | MOUSE WHEEL |
 | **Quit** | ESC |

+## ImGui Windows
-### Render Targets
+### Renderer
-The ImGui window showing up at startup allows to change the render target through a combo box.
+To select the render target that will be displayed in screen through a combo box.
+It shows up at startup.

+### Scene
+- Camera's parameters of position, speed and zoom.
+- Lights: direction of the directional light and colors of point lights.

+### OpenGL
+Information about the current version of OpenGL and GLSL and GPU information.
+Moreover, a list of all available extension of OpenGL.

+### Performance
+Check current framerate (FPS), frametime (dt) and time since startup.